All you need to know to use make the Linux kernel support your own hardware.

 Also learn how to contribute changes back to the upstream version of Linux, to reduce your own maintenance costs, make support for your hardware ubiquitous and enjoy contributions from the Linux kernel developer community.

-Root Commit uses progressive but challenging practical labs and varying techniques to make the learning always stimulating and fun, and above all to make it stick.
+Using progressive but challenging practical labs and varied techniques to make the learning always stimulating and fun, and above all to make it stick.
+At least 75% of the time is dedicated to practical activities.
+Learn by doing!

 Description